 Every bowl of tangyan, sometimes combined with sweet syrup, celebrates the remarkable Chinese community spirit.

-Many Chinese households enjoy making it as a family activity because it is a traditional, easy-to-follow sweet recipe that allows for experimenting with colours, sizes and shapes, as you can see with these piggy-shaped tangyuan 👉🏼
+It is a traditional, easy-to-follow sweet recipe that allows for experimenting with colors, sizes and shapes, as you can see with these piggy-shaped tangyuan 👆🏻

 🥧 Egg Tarts (Dan Ta):